Sikhism in Fiji

 Unlike the majority of Fiji's Indian population, who are descendants of Indian indentured labourers brought to Fiji between 1879 and 1916, most of the Sikhs came to Fiji as free immigrants.
 Most Sikhs established themselves as farmers.
 Sikhs also came to Fiji as policemen, teachers and preachers.
 In recent years large numbers of Sikhs have emigrated from Fiji, especially to the United States, Canada, the United Kingdom, Australia and New Zealand.
 Sikhs in Fiji are generally referred to as Punjabis.
+Total population of sikhs in Fiji is around 3600.
+Discourse on the experiences and histories of Fijian Sikhs tends to subsume them under discourse framed in terms of other South Asian groups.

 Arrival in Fiji

 Under indenture system

+Many Sikhs arrived in Fiji to work as sugarcane cutters.Sikhs were brought as indentured labourers between the years 1882–85 to work on sugarcane plantations.

 Some people who stated their home province as being Punjab were recruited from other parts of India and boarded ships to Fiji from Calcutta.
 Between 1879 and 1900, out of the 21,368 emigrants from Calcutta, only 369 were from Punjab.

 Although no religious breakdown of these Punjabi migrants is available, because of the enterprising nature of the Sikh people a large proportion of these would have been Sikhs.